 The test is a "closed book", multiple-choice test -- no notes are allowed.
 Please take some form of ID (ideally your library card) with you.

-Rich Hewitt is likely to ask you to do some coursework (worth another 5%), too.
+Rich Hewitt is likely to ask you (excluding the Maths and Physics students) to do some coursework (worth another 5%), too.

 Please note a few corrections for previous handouts (the files above have already been corrected).